querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Added a 'fancy' variant of the horizontal rule
 - Changed the design of arrow icons.
 - Fixed hover and focus states not being applied correctly to jump link icons.

+### 2025-01-30

+- Fixed images that are also links not having a focus style.
+- Changed the design of character callout boxes.